QuentinRa/blog.quentinra.dev/programming/web/javascript/_general/dom.md

 <div class="row row-cols-md-2 mt-3"><div>

 You can listen to a form submission which `submit`/`onsubmit`.
 This event is particular, as **true** must be returned if we can send the form, **false** otherwise.
-It's used to validate a form, being sending it.
+It's used to validate a form, before sending it.

 ```js
 form.onsubmit = (event) => {